dblock/code.dblock.org/_posts/2016/2016-02-08-running-slack-bots-on-digital-ocean-with-dokku.markdown

 ### SSH and Dokku

-Unlike Heroku, Dokku doesn't seem to have a remote client for manipulating the PaaS.
-It's not a big deal, you need to SSH to the Droplet and run commands from there.
+Install `dokku-cli` via `gem install dokku-cli`.
+Adding a `dokku` remote to your local git repository will let you run `dokku config` and other commands just like on Heroku.
+You can also SSH to the Droplet and run commands from there.
 It's just a Linux Ubuntu box.

 ![ssh]({{ site.url }}/images/posts/2016/2016-02-08-running-slack-bots-on-digital-ocean-with-dokku/ssh.png)